 "I've been knocked down a lot.
 And I've learned you can't stay down.
 You've got to get up."

-Behind the aviator sunglasses and reassuring smile lies a man whose life has been defined by profound loss and an unwavering desire to help others heal.
-Joe Biden, the 46th President of the United States, embodies the quintessential traits of an Enneagram Type 2 – "The Helper" – whose nearly half-century in public service reveals a person driven by an almost visceral need to connect, comfort, and create meaningful change in people's lives.
+Joe Biden, the 46th President of the United States, embodies the quintessential traits of an Enneagram Type 2 – "The Helper" – whose five decades in public service reveal a person driven by an almost visceral need to connect, comfort, and create meaningful change in people's lives.

 What drives a man to persist through unimaginable personal tragedy and still extend his hand to others?
 How does a Helper personality navigate the brutal realities of modern politics while maintaining authentic empathy?
 Let's explore the heart and mind of Joe Biden through the illuminating lens of the Enneagram.